InsertAnywhere: Geometrically Grounded and Optics-Aware Video Object Insertion: User Study

 \item \textbf{Overall Naturalness.} Captures the overall perceptual realism of the result, including the absence of visible artifacts and the user’s preferred choice for real-world deployment. \end{itemize}

-Table~\ref{tab:user_study_table} presents user preference percentages computed over 10\% of test videos and 20 participants.
-For each criterion, participants selected the method they judged to be the best, and the percentages represent the proportion of votes each method received for that specific criterion.
-Higher percentages indicate stronger perceived quality and user preference.
+Table~\ref{tab:user_study_table} reports the user preference percentages aggregated over the randomly sampled 10\% subset of the test videos and all 20 participants.
+For each evaluation criterion, participants selected the method they judged to perform best, and the percentages indicate the proportion of total votes received by each method for that criterion.

+\textbf{Optics-Focused User Study.} To more directly assess the perceptual benefit of our optics-aware synthesis, we conducted an additional user study with 30 participants on 50 clips explicitly selected for shadow- and reflection-rich scenes.
+As reported in Table~\ref{tab:user_study_optics}, our method is again preferred across all six criteria, confirming that the optics-aware gain, not only the overall preference, is perceptually salient.